Create and share a quarantine short with The Sequestered community!

 -All films must take place within filmmaker's "shelter in place" / quarantine.
 You are able to use any part of your property- that can include your apartment's lobby, but not the sidewalk across the street.
 Staying somewhere else for a few days?
 As long as you're shooting on the property, use it!

 - Don't steal.
 Any music, art, etc. used in a piece must belong to the filmmaker, be copyright-free/public domain, or adhere to "fair use".
 Youtube/Vimeo/Instagram will automatically remove work deemed in violation of copyright.

 Revision Edition Weeks:

-Every 5th edition is a special "revision edition", where filmmakers may submit up to (5) new or revised past entries to The Sequestered.
+Every 5th edition is a special "revision edition", where new and returning filmmakers may submit up to (3) new or revised past entries to The Sequestered.
 These submissions must be directly inspired by one or more of the past festival prompts.

-Films submitted for Revision Edition weeks must still be created alongside The Sequestered and abide by all above rules, but can take longer than the standard week to film, edit and submit.
+Films submitted for Revision Edition weeks must still be created alongside The Sequestered and abide by all above rules, but can take longer than the standard two weeks to film, edit and submit.

 To be considered, all submissions must include: